Effects of pair freeze-out on photon distributions in BBN epoch: Introduction

+With this assumption, we expand the generalized Planck distribution utilizing Tsallis statistics to first order, subsequently deriving the first-order Boltzmann equation.
+Our analysis based on the perturbed Boltzmann equation suggests that the pair annihilation process during the BBN epoch can potentially augment $q$.
+Furthermore, we provide a discussion for the distorted photon distribution restoring to a Planck distribution observed during the matter-dominated era.

 The remainder of this paper is organized as follows.
 In \refsec{s02}, we present the formalism utilized to describe the evolution of the parameter $q$ through the perturbed Boltzmann equation.
 In \refsec{s03}, we focus on the evaluation of the collision term, particularly emphasizing key collision processes such as pair creation and annihilation.
 In \refsec{s04}, we present our results regarding the impact of Tsallis statistics on the photon distribution during the BBN epoch.
-In \refsec{s05}, we discuss the potential of restoring the distorted photon spectrum to a Planck distribution to achieve consistency with the observed CMB.
-Finally, \refsec{s06} provides a summary and conclusion of this paper.
+Finally, \refsec{s05} provides a summary and conclusion of this paper.
 Note that the natural unit of $\hbar=c=1$ is used throughout this paper.